Click on the links on this page to view information specific to any of the departments listed below.

 City Clerk’s Office

 The City Clerk’s Office prides itself in providing friendly, professional public service and maintaining the integrity of the public records of the City of Auburn Hills.
 We are pleased to offer greater and more efficient access to public services and information on our new website and will continue to identify community needs and enhance our electronic services responsively.

 The City Council is composed of seven members elected on a non-partisan basis to represent the entire city.
 The City Council selects, among its members, a Mayor and a Mayor Pro-Tem.
 The City Council is the legislative and policy-making body.
 Acting as a whole, the City Council is responsible for adopting ordinances and setting the direction of City policy.

 The City Manager is the chief administrative officer for the City of Auburn Hills and is responsible for the day to day operations of the City.
 The City Manager is appointed by and serves at the pleasure of the City Council.
 His role is to implement the policies as set forth by the City Council.

 The Community Development Department consists of five integrated divisions: Planning and Zoning, Economic Development, Environmental Protection, Building Services, and Code Enforcement.

-The DPS's main function is the operation and maintenance of the City's physical infrastructure, including the buildings and facilities, parks and grounds, major and local roads, water, sewer, storm drains, and street lighting.
+The DPW's main function is the operation and maintenance of the City's physical infrastructure, including the buildings and facilities, parks and grounds, major and local roads, water, sewer, storm drains, and street lighting.

 Fieldstone Golf Course